 - butter, coconut oil, grapeseed oil, or avocado oil => fat for staying power and to balance out any sugary toppings (NOTE: if you are looking to reduce saturated fat, go for grapeseed or avocado oil)

 - Skyr or Greek yogurt => protein + calcium

 - plant-based milk => vitamin D, vitamin B12, and calcium

 Get Creative with Toppings

 Top with your favorite toppings, be creative.
-If your kids love maple syrup (mine do!), remember that it’s very calorie dense and little goes a long way.
-Pour a tablespoon into a dipping bowl for them.
-We try to mix it up, with other toppings such as:
+If your kids love maple syrup (my younger son does!), remember that it’s very calorie-dense and little goes a long way.
+Pour a tablespoon or two into a dipping bowl for them.

 - Vanilla yogurt

 - Whipped coconut cream